fbpx

 Nothing beats owning your own parcel of land.
-And, nothing is more important than those invisible lines separating you from your neighbor.
-There are legal and financial concerns around ones property lines.
-On a larger scale wars have been fought over boundary disputes.
+And nothing is more important than those invisible lines separating you from your neighbor.
+There are legal and financial concerns around one property line.
+On a larger scale, wars have been fought over boundary disputes between neighbors.

-As a home buyer/owner you want to know where your property’s boundaries begin and end for several reasons:
+As a home buyer/owner you want to know your boundaries and rights that come from owning real estate for several reasons:

 Unfortunately the answer is not as simple as home sellers and buyers would like it to be.